-Hardly used: These textile art books have been lightly used by me from new and are offered here for sale.
-My interests have graduated over time.
-I started with dressmaking and machine embroidery, then patchwork and quilting and hand embroidery.
-After completing qualifications in these subjects I moved onto textile art which is now my main interest.
-So with studying and with my varied and developing interests my library collection has grown and I’m getting short of shelf space.
-Some of my own learning has been from artists featured on internet sites, such as http://www.textileartist.org, and through teaching sites like http://www.sofst.org.
-As well as all this I’ve found you can still gain so much more from textile art books.
-After the excitement of buying them new, I have learned from them, been inspired and used them to teach others.
-So now I would like to think that people whose interests follow a similar path to mine can have the benefit as I offer them here.
-I would like to think that the result could be some beautiful and inspired new creations.
-I have priced them to compete with similar or the same titles seen on line.
+Hardly used: These embroidery, textile art and stitching books have been lightly used by me from new and are offered here for resale.
+My interests have evolved over time.
+I started with dressmaking and machine embroidery, moved on to patchwork and quilting and then on to hand embroidery.
+After completing qualifications in these subjects I graduated to textile art, which is now my main interest.
+What with all this studying, together with my varied and developing interests, my library collection has grown and I’m getting short of shelf space.
+Some of my own learning and development has been from artists featured on internet sites, such as http://www.textileartist.org.
+Also through teaching sites like http://www.sofst.org.
+But on top of this I’ve found you can still gain so much more from textile art books.
+After the excitement of buying them new I have learned from them, been inspired and used them to teach others.
+Now I want the books to go to others with similar interests who will enjoy and appreciate the vast range of skills within them.
+I have priced them to be attractively lower than the same titles seen on line.
 Many stores offer second-hand books for sale on the internet and it’s sometimes surprising how much an out-of-print book can be worth.
-I have searched for a range of prices and put mine a little lower than I can find for sale on the internet.
-So they are competitively priced and in excellent good order too.
+But I have searched across a range of prices and put mine lower than any that I can find for sale on the internet.
+So they are not only cheaper but in excellent good order too.